-Prep tips: Since they grow partly underground, leeks need more than a quick rinse under the faucet.
+Since they grow partly underground, leeks need more than a quick rinse under the faucet.
 Trim off the roots and the tough, dark green tops of the leaves.
 If the outer layer is wilted or discolored, peel it away and discard.
 Quarter or halve the stalk lengthwise.
 If using the leek whole, leave the root end intact.
-Rinse the leek well under cold running water, separating the layers and rubbing the leaves to remove any silt between them.
+Rinse them well under cold running water, separating the layers and rubbing the leaves to remove any silt between them.
 If a recipe calls for sliced leeks, slice the white and lighter green parts crosswise.
 Here’s your toolkit:

 - Shun Classic Chef’s Knife for halving and slicing